longaccess/longaccess-docs/misc/adf.md

 ### Links

-The optional document is a mapping with any of the following keys:
+The optional document is a mapping that may contain the following key:

 * `download` - a URI that identifies the remote downloadable archive
-* `local` - a local `file://` URL where the archive is located on the local host

 ### Auth